-Over the years, various researchers and independently have identified biographers common themes present throughout Tubman's life: faith, justice, family, freedom, equality, selfdetermination, and community.
+Over the years, various researchers and biographers have independently identified common themes present throughout Tubman's life: faith, justice, family, freedom, equality, selfdetermination, and community.
 These core values are uniquely represented in the cultural landscape characteristics and features of the Park and, as shown in the proposed treatment recommendations, could serve as the basis for a robust interpretive program.